yankai364/DrWatson-ToTheRescue_SCDFXIBM/People Counter/README.md

+# Dr. Watson People Counter Module
-This repository is the People Counter module.
-Feel free to test it with your own videos.
+**This repository is the People Counter module.
+Feel free to test it with your own videos. **

 #Installation
 ** numpy